 Where to Go… For Culture and History

 As the beloved country retreat of Her Majesty The Queen, Sandringham Estate attracts hundreds of thousands of visitors every year with its rich and interesting history.
 Since coming under royal ownership in 1862, the remarkable stately home has been occupied by many royals over the years, with the surrounding gardens personalised to their individual tastes.
-Sandringham House and Restaurant are set to open from 29th May 2021.

 Unfold the story of west Norfolk at Lynn Museum this season.
 The museum is full of incredible historic artefacts including an Iceni gold coin hoard, Victorian merry-go-round, and the 4000 year old Bronze age timber circle, Seahenge.
 With a changing exhibition programme, there is plenty to learn about this fascinating hanseatic town and its rich maritime history.

-Travel back in time and experience medieval England at Castle Rising this Summer.
+Travel back in time and experience medieval England at Castle Rising this Autumn.
 From battle re-enactments to delightful displays of archery and dancing, this impressive medieval fortification hosts a number of magnificent events throughout the year that bring history back to life.

 Listen to the captivating stories of King’s Lynn’s most celebrated characters including the local explorers, seafarers, and criminals at Stories of Lynn.
 Situated within the knapped flint walls of the 15th century Trinity Guildhall, the fun-filled exhibition opens your eyes to life in an old goal cell, striking historic treasures including the glorious King John Cup, and so much more.

-Embark on a journey and explore over 900 years of history with King’s Lynn Town Guides this Summertime.
+Embark on a journey and explore over 900 years of history with King’s Lynn Town Guides this Autumn.
 Tour through the marketplaces, secret courtyards and alongside the river and learn how this west Norfolk town evolved from a small settlement to one of England’s most important ports.

 Immerse yourself in the maritime heritage of King’s Lynn at True’s Yard Fisherfolk Museum.
 The last surviving fisherfolk yard celebrates the town’s past and present fishing community and explores the interesting people and events in the North End fishing quarter.
 With film shows, guided tours and a programme of exhibitions, there is plenty of activities for the whole family to enjoy.